 These guidelines are a key for vendors performing captioning for the DCMP.
-The vendor list can be found at this URL: http://www.dcmp.org/caai/nadh11.pdf.
+The vendor information can be found at this URL: https://dcmp.org/vendor-info.
 The DCMP provides information on how to become an approved vendor on the DCMP Web site.